marclove/handbook/benefits/leave.md

 Research shows that the more people work, the less productive they become without the proper amount of time to recharge.

-Being sensetive to the personal well-being of each individual at Gaslight is as much a part of our culture as is how we deliver value to our clients.
+Being sensitive to the personal well-being of each individual at Gaslight is as much a part of our culture as is how we deliver value to our clients.
 Not only is time-off promoted, it's required.

-It's also recognized in addition to personal well-being, taking time off can affect Gaslight's cash flow, project schedules, and client expectations, so we having a well formed policy for taking time off is very important for all.
+It's also recognized in addition to personal well-being, taking time off can affect Gaslight's cash flow, project schedules, and client expectations, so having a well formed policy for taking time off is very important for all.

 ## Paid Time Off (PTO)

 Our PTO policy requires each team member take at minimum 2 weeks off each year with a maximum time off of 4 weeks.
 Sick time is excluded from this time off policy.

+### Sick Time

+If you're not feeling well, we want you to eat chicken soup and rest.
+If you're not feeling well, as early as possible, email [gaslighters@googlegroups.com][gaslighters] and/or notify the team in Slack that you will be out.
+Communication is important so that we can set the proper expectations with our clients.

+If you are experiencing a prolonged illness (more than 7 days), we've provided Short Term Disability to all full-time employees to help.

 ### Eligibility